MicroTAC: MicroTAC Lite and the Ultra Lite

 On August 6, 1991, the MicroTAC Lite was introduced at 7.7 oz.
 The Lite was the lightest phone available, continuing the record of the 9800X.
 It was essentially a slimmer version of the Alpha.
 Another model, the Lite XL, was released around this time.
 It had a single-line green LED display and three Memory Location keys added.
 The Lite was quickly followed by the MicroTAC Ultra Lite, announced on September 9, 1992.
 This phone had a longer battery life and was lighter, weighing 5.9 oz, again holding the new record for the lightest phone available.
 This was due to it being the first phone that utilized NiMH batteries, although replacement batteries were often NiCDs because NiMHs were very expensive.
 The Ultra Lite was also the first phone with a vibrating ringer.

 MicroTAC Classic

 In 1991, Motorola released the MicroTAC Classic which resembled the 1989 model, weighing in at 6.9 oz.
-Several changes were carried over from the MicroTAC Lite: the antenna base was shortened, the red LED display was dropped for a 10-character LCD display, and the keys were changed from white to black.
+Several changes were carried over from the MicroTAC Lite: the antenna base was shortened, the red LED display was dropped for a 10-character LCD, and the keys were changed from white to black.
 The phone was available on the ETACS network.
 There was a single-band GSM model available in the UK that took credit-card sized SIM cards.
 The Classic had the same "Motorola" over blue diagonal lines on the inside of the flip, but lost the metallic front badge and blue lettering.